Vinicius-DAS/Desafio-fccpd/desafio1/README.md

 ## Objective

 This challenge aims to create **two Docker containers** that communicate with each other via a **custom Docker network**.
-The idea is to demonstrate, practically, how to:
+The idea is to demonstrate, in practice, how to:

 - create a named Docker network;
 - connect multiple containers to this network;